m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

  - The position of the apple is given by `(0, 5)`.
  - The snake should move down because `direction` stores `"down"`.

-This is enough information to deduce the next position of the snake.
-The next position is shown in the following image.
+This is enough information to deduce the next position of the snake, shown in the following image.

 <canvas id="snake-2">This should be a canvas describing Snake.</canvas>